-The construction industry had 396,000 job openings in March, according to an Associated Builders and Contractors analysis of data released by the U.S. Bureau of Labor Statistics.
-Industry job openings increased by 13,000 in March and are up 60,000 from the same time last year.
-Construction workers quit their jobs at a faster rate than they were laid off or discharged in March, with the quits rate of 3.2% well above the layoffs and discharges rate of 1.6%.
-March represented the 13th consecutive month in which quits outpaced or equaled layoffs and discharges.
-“The March JOLTS data reflect a labor … Read more
+The construction industry registered 449,000 job openings in April, according to an Associated Builders and Contractors’ analysis of data from the U.S. Bureau of Labor Statistics’ Job Opening and Labor Turnover Survey.
+The JOLTS survey defines a job opening as any unfilled position for which an employer is actively recruiting.
+Industry job openings increased by 23,000 last month and are up 120,000 from the same time last year.
+As an indication of a marketplace that still favors employees as opposed to employers, construction workers quit their jobs at a faster rate than they were laid off or discharged in April. … Read more

-Nonresidential Construction Spending Down 1% in March
+Nonresidential Construction Spending Falls in April, Says ABC

 Join our thriving community of 70,000+ superintendents and trade professionals on LinkedIn!